 —Ben, 32, Public Servant

 Most people hate the rainy days because of its inconvenience rather than hating the rain itself.
-They do not like to get wetted by the rain but like to appreciate the rain indoors.
-Also, we found the Visual & Auditory features of rain are most attractive to people.
+They don’t like to get wetted by the rain but like to watch the rain indoors.
+Also, we found the Visual & Auditory features of rain are most compelling to people.

 Why will Visual & Auditory features of rain attractive?